The Missing Megafauna: A Story of the American Bison

 Despite all the benefits bison can provide, there remain barriers to reintroduction.
 In Alberta, one unnecessary complexity is the classification of bison in the province as livestock.
 Wood bison’s designation as wildlife in 2021 only counts within designated wildlife management units in the provinces’ north.
 Apart from a few protected regions, plains bison are generally not managed as wildlife, and are not protected.
 Instead, plains bison in Alberta (and Manitoba) are considered livestock.

 “The confusing status of bison is hindering recovery,” Keith Aune said.
-“Whenever you shift from wildlife to livestock, you have certain requirements under the statues and rules.
+“Whenever you shift from wildlife to livestock, you have certain requirements under the statutes and rules.
 It might mean you have to tag them, or capture and handle them every year.”

 Michael Burak concurred.
 “If you’re managing them as livestock, there’s certain rules around tagging and identification that you have to follow.”